Is Cold Brew Coffee Less Acidic? Here's What You Need to Know!

 So is cold brew less acidic?

-The simple answer is yes.
-According to Thomas Jefferson University studies, a cold brew has a slightly higher PH than hot brew coffee.
-However, there are a few exceptions to this.
+The simple answer is, it depends.
+According to Thomas Jefferson University studies, cold brew often has a slightly higher PH than hot brew coffee.
+However, there are many exceptions to this.
 Different types of coffee can have different levels of acidity.
-If you prefer hot brew coffee, there are plenty of great options out there too.
-Cold brew acidity is tricky and the method you use to brew your hot coffee matters as well!
+If you prefer hot brew coffee, there are plenty of great options out there, too.
+Cold brew acidity is tricky and the method you use to brew your coffee matters as well!
+When cold brew is made using a slow steeping process in cold water, it can definitely feel smoother and be less irritating when consumed.
+This has to do with inflammation effects in the body, temperature, as well as acidity.

 Helpful Tip: Our Coffees Go Great in Cold Brew Drinks!